Complete Guide to Heating and Lighting Your PVC Reptile Enclosure

 Higher enclosures are always better so you can create a heat gradient and provide your reptile with the appropriate options for it to regulate its temperature

-Try to look for a ceramic fixture that is in a metal bracket to provide ventilation and decrease heat transfer onto the PVC, such as the one below:
+Try to look for a ceramic fixture that is in a metal bracket to provide ventilation and decrease heat transfer onto the PVC.

 Why we DO NOT recommend Under Tank Heating for any PVC cage:

 There are too many safety issues involved here due to the nature of the PVC material.
 Under Tank Heat pads were created for glass enclosures and are not safe to use on any PVC enclosures.
 PVC is a great insulator since it is filled with millions of locked bubbles acting like your vacuum sealed insulated coffee tumbler.
-This means the PVC doesn’t let heat go through it, so you would have to turn the heat mat way up to unsafe levels.
+This means the PVC tries really hard to not let heat go through it, so you would have to turn the heat mat way up to unsafe levels.
 Heat mats are meant to give off a low consistent heat that travels through glass very well.

 There are also issues with providing the needed ventilation for UTH mats.
 You cannot stand the cage on the heat mat, you need to raise the enclosure so there is air flow underneath the UTH (this is recommended by UTH manufacturers for proper and safe function).
 This raises yet another problem; any PVC reptile enclosures needs to be on a hard flat surface that supports the whole bottom of the enclosure.
 You should not be using stacking kits that raise the PVC enclosure only by the four corners as it will sag over time.
 This is due to the nature of any PVC material.